 Stardew Valley Advanced 10 Placed Tiles

 If there's no real need for a tile to be uncovered, it should probably be covered.
-At the bare minimum you should establish borders around your crops to protect them.
+At the bare minimum, you should establish borders around your crops to protect them.

 Stardew Valley Advanced 11 Wild Building

+There was a time in the earlier days of Stardew Valley when you could place anything nearly anywhere.
+We're talking about putting a row of Fruit Trees smack in the middle of Pelican Town.
 Some levels of comical abuse of this fashion remain; a common post on /r/StardewValley is "Look at how I filled up [a particular area] with Grass Starters haha."
-Comedy aside, there's useful things you can do as well.
+Comedy aside, there are useful things you can do as well.

 A good example is the bushes leading to the Secret Woods.
 Every season they'll have a bit of weeds pop up.
-I chose to put down some Stepping Stone Paths so the path remains steadily open, rather than having to deal with them every 28 days.
+We chose to put down some Stepping Stone Paths so the path remains steadily open, rather than having to deal with them every 28 days.

 Stardew Valley Advanced 12 Money Makers